 A determination that the DA forecast Load exceeded the DA Bid load (but not actual RT Load) is done daily based upon the deficiency (the extent to which the NYISO forecast, or actual energy withdrawal, exceeds the DAM net energy purchase) in each of the four locations.
 The total daily deficiency of a location is determined by accumulating the hourly deficiencies of the location over a day.
-A surplus (the extent to which the DAM net energy purchase exceeds the NYISO forecast or actual real-time energy withdrawal) within a given hour at that location will offset a deficiency within the same hour at that location but will not offset a deficiency, as compared to the accumulated total daily deficiency of all locations in the NYCA, serves to allocate the appropriate share of BPCG to each of the four locations.
+A surplus (the extent to which the DAM net energy purchase exceeds the NYISO forecast or actual real-time energy withdrawal) within a given hour at that location will offset a deficiency within the same hour at that location but will not offset a deficiency in a different hour or a different location.
+The ratio of a location's total daily deficiency, as compared to the accumulated total daily deficiency of all locations in the NYCA, serves to allocate the appropriate share of BPCG to each of the four locations.